Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

 Of course, you can change the memory and cores depending on your machine.

-You can now run any jobs you want and they will appear in <a href="http://localhost:4040">http://localhost:4040</a> at the interface.
+You can now run any jobs you want and they will appear in <a href="http://localhost:4040">http://localhost:4040</a> at the interface:

 ![image](https://github.com/Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/assets/46173493/d486d04e-0f20-4565-84e2-492837c685aa)

-To exit the shell we can press CTRL+C and to exit the bash we just write `exit`.
+To exit the shell you can press CTRL+C and to exit the bash you just have to write `exit`.

 ## Trino